aragon/hack/docs/getting-started.md

 ### Web3 provider

-Next we'll need what we call a web3 provider to actually sign and send transactions to the Ethereum blockchain.
+Next, we'll need what we call a web3 provider to actually sign and send transactions to the Ethereum blockchain.

 We recommend either [Frame](https://frame.sh) or [Metamask](https://metamask.io/).

 If you're new to the decentralized web you might be wondering why we have to use a separate provider to interact with the blockchain.
-Why don't decentralized apps like Aragon's just do it themselves?
+Why don't decentralized apps (like Aragon's) just do it themselves?

-In short, while it's possible for dapps to interact directly with the blockchain, using a web3 provider allows users to interact with dapps without trusting each one of them with their private keys (the keys to theirs funds).
+In short, while it's possible for dapps to interact directly with the blockchain, using a web3 provider allows users to interact with dapps without trusting every one of them with their private keys (the keys to theirs funds).
 Without a web3 provider, users have to have total trust in every dapp they use.
-With a web3 provider, they just need to trust that provider
+With a web3 provider, they just need to trust that provider.

 #### Metamask